AmirMohammadHeydari/manchester_and_chelsi_project/README.md

 # manchester_and_chelsi_project
-Designing a classification of Manchester and Chassey teams
+Designing a classification of two Chelsea and Manchester teams with the data set available with Google colb